simoneb/grunt-awsebtdeploy/README.md

 ### Overview
 This task automates requesting and then retrieving log files for all instances running within an environment.

+Note that log retrieval is an asynchronous operation, triggered by an initial request and followed by a periodic check of the availability of the requested information.

 In your project's Gruntfile, add a section named `awsebtlogs` to the data object passed into `grunt.initConfig()`.

 ```js